Skip to Content

 Accredited training only

 Credits must come from an LCB-accredited activity.
-Look for the accreditor's logo, the CBP Continuing Education logo, and a CE code.
+Look for the accreditor’s logo, the CBP Continuing Education logo, and a stated credit value on the activity page.

 $100